csajedi/syna-starling/content/_index/services/contracts.md

   icon = "fas fa-handshake"
 +++

-Smart Contract Development for the Ethereum and Zilliqa Blockchains
+We offer deployment of standards-based smart contracts and tokens for the Ethereum and Zilliqa Blockchains.